gnugat/gnugat.github.io/_carew/posts/2014-06-18-learn-sf2-composer-part-1.md

 [OroCRM](http://symfony.com/projects/orocrm) and
 [Piwik](http://symfony.com/projects/piwik) did).

+*Note*: Symfony2 libraries are called `components`.

 Composer was made to install libraries, so let's use it:

     composer require 'symfony/symfony:~2.5' # install every single libraries in sf2

-This will create a `composer.lock` file which helps Composer to know the installed versions, and a `vendor` directory where you can find the downloaded sources.

-*Note*: Symfony2 libraries are called `components`.
+This command will do the following steps:

+1. create a `composer.json` configuration file if it doesn't already exist
+2. add `symfony/symfony: ~2.5` in it (useful for further `composer install`)
+3. actually download symfony inside the `vendor/symfony/symfony` directory
+4. create a `composer.lock` file

 Later on, to update those dependencies you'll just have to run: